swhitefi/Comparative_Genomics/README.md

 ```
 fastqc -o Rush_KPC_264_FastQC_results/after_trimmomatic/ --extract -f fastq Rush_KPC_264_trimmomatic_results/forward_paired.fq.gz Rush_KPC_264_trimmomatic_results/reverse_paired.fq.gz
 ```

+`screenshots explaination`
+`before trimmomatic and after trimmomatic explanation: summary, quality, overrepresented sequences`

->-- explain fastqc results with screenshots.
-How head bases in per base sequence content graph are imbalanced?
+>-- How head bases in per base sequence content graph are imbalanced?
 The cross signal sign for that graph?
 How you can fix it by using headcrop parameter in trimmomatic?
-Fastqc report.

 >vi.
 Run trimmomatic with headcrop 9